-The City of Longmont Broadband Utility will pay the General Fund a 5% franchise fee of the revenues received from non-general fund dark fiber and co-location leases and 5% of revenues received from those services that the City of Longmont charges a franchise fee to all telecommunications providers in Longmont, including video services.
+The City of Longmont Broadband Utility will pay the General Fund a 51% franchise fee. of the revenues received from non-general fund dark fiber and co-location leases and 5% of revenues received from those services that the City of Longmont charges a franchise fee to all telecommunications providers in Longmont, including video services.
+The fee will be 1% of actual annual revenues, excluding General Fund revenue, contributions from the Broadband Utility fund balance, transfers from other funds, loans and grants from other governmental agencies, reimbursement for damages, and interest earnings.

 The City currently follows this policy.
-The estimated Broadband Utility Fee for 2023 is \$6,131.
-[TO BE UPDATED AFTER THE 2024 BUDGET IS COMPLETE]
+The estimated Broadband Utility Fee for 2024 is \$6,307.
+[TO BE UPDATED AFTER THE 2025 BUDGET IS COMPLETE]